Investing in the future of our

 tamariki is vital to advancing

 Māori wellbeing.
-Nearly a third of all Māori in Auckland are under the age of 15 years.
+More than thirty per cent of all Māori in Auckland are under the age of 15 years.

 Whānau is the smallest unit of Māori society and the wellbeing of tamariki is intricately linked to whānau wellbeing.